-No matter what size lake you’re on, you might want to get your boat up and out of the water to protect your investment.
-Lifting a boat from the water when it’s not being used prevents algae and other harmful lake crud from being deposited on a boat’s hull and engine’s running gear.
-This foreign-substance-ring that forms at the waterline and mossy growth on the hull can be tough to remove, especially if it isn’t cleaned immediately sometimes forcing the use of harsh chemicals.
-Lastly, lifts prevent your boat from bashing into the dock.
+No matter what size lake you’re on, you might want to get your boat up and out of the water on a boat lift to protect your investment.
+Lifting a boat from the water when it’s not being used prevents algae and other harmful growth from being deposited on a boat’s hull and engine’s running gear.
+This foreign-substance-ring that forms at the waterline and mossy growth on the hull can be tough to remove.
+Boat lifts also prevent your boat from bashing into the dock.
 You may also want to get your lift covered which keeps the rain and sun off the boat.
 A lift also eliminates the need to own a trailer for storage.
 But there’s plenty to consider before purchasing.

 What Kind of Lift is Best?

 Different types of lifts work better in certain situations.
 A good first step is to talk to neighbors who have similar-sized or larger boats than yours; people aren’t shy about providing input — both good and bad.
 Shore ramps allow a small boat to be dragged or driven up on the shoreline.
 These are often very inexpensive and don’t require any lifting mechanism.